 Identify the members of the Cardiac Emergency Response Team (CERT).
 The CERT is a group of staff members who have current CPR and AED training and are designated to respond to and provide basic life support during a cardiac emergency.
-The following resources can help you organize your team.
+The following resources can help you organize your team and can be found at heart.org/CERP.

-- Developing Cardiac Emergency Response Team
+- Developing a Cardiac Emergency Response Team

 - CERP Team Roster

 - Sample CERP Action Steps

 - Sample Timeline for CERP Action Steps

-Draft your Cardiac Emergency Response Plan based on the following evidence-based guidance and be familiar with resources to help you draft your plan.
+Draft your Cardiac Emergency Response Plan using evidence-based best practices, and ensure you're familiar with the key resources and procedures that support effective planning.